Nutrition & Healthy Eating Services

 Nutrition appointments

-Appointments with members of our Nutrition team can be made by logging in to myCornellHealth or by calling 607-255-5155
+Appointments with members of our Nutrition team can be made in one of two ways:

 Support for disordered eating concerns